Disney's Polynesian Village Resort [Moana Rooms] Review

 Coming back from Magic Kingdom, you’ll be the third monorail stop, so the ride will take closer to 10 to 15 minutes.
 Alternatively, you can take the boat with one stop at Grand Floridian, also about a 15 minute trip.

-The walking path connecting Grand Floridian to Magic Kingdom has now opened.
-As Grand Floridian is itself walkable from Polynesian, this will effectively create a walking path from Polynesian to Magic Kingdom.
+Polynesian is connected by a walkable path to Grand Floridian, which is connected by a path to Magic Kingdom.
 From Polynesian it takes about 25-30ish minutes (at a relatively fast pace I did it in 23 minutes) to get to Magic Kingdom on foot.

 To get to Epcot, you’ll have to take the monorail from Transportation and Ticket Center.
 You can either take the resort monorail 15-20 minutes to TTC and then transfer, or you can walk 5-10 minutes over to TTC.